offensive-security/kali-nethunter/AnyKernel2/README.md

+Nethunter boot image patcher is based on AnyKernel 2.0 by osm0sis.
-AnyKernel 2.0 was written by osm0sis and this fork was heavily modified by Binkybear for building with Nethunter.
+It was modified heavily by Binkybear and jcadduono for better compatibility when installing Nethunter.

 This will generate an installer for Nethunter that can be flashed in TWRP.
 # Instructions